So you've applied to EMMIR... now what?

 Students from EU states will only have to register with the local authorities (Bürgeramt).

 Registration in Norway

 Students must be in possession of a valid Schengen residence permit (issued in Oldenburg in September).
 If and ONLY if the Schengen permit is valid, you will be allowed entry into Norway.
 During your first days in Norway, you must apply for a study permit.
 You do this online.

 Having been granted a study permit, you will also be able to work for up to 20 hours a week while you are studying and full-time during holidays.
-If you wish to spend semester 3 and 4 in Norway as well, you are well advised to make a decision in this matter prior to applying for the student permit.
-The permit processing fee is 3200 NOK (approx. 350 EUR).
+If you wish to spend your internship and semester 4 in Norway as well, you are well advised to make a decision in this matter prior to applying for the student permit.
+The permit processing fee is 4900 NOK (approx. 490 EUR).
 You will be given advice and guidance in letters from our International Office before you arrive in Norway, and during Orientation Day when you first arrive in Stavanger.